 This policy, in my view, is ambiguous and unrealistic.
-The fact is that Airbnb make it hard for you to cancel a guest and (can) penalise you heavily for doing so is not an incentive to host with Airbnb and a major reason to put me off the platform.
+The fact is that Airbnb makes it hard for you to cancel a guest and (can) penalize you heavily for doing so is not an incentive to host with Airbnb and a major reason to put me off the platform.

 6. Review Process

 The review process on booking.com is relatively straightforward.
 It’s quick, uncomplicated, and can provide useful insight into what you can do to improve your property.

 But, unlike Airbnb, you don’t get to review the guests.

 On Airbnb on the other hand, both the guest and the host review each other.
 Now, on the face of it, this seems sensible, however, I’ve read in many forums on Facebook and others how obsessive people get about reviews, and one of the problems tends to be each party is scared of a bad review from the other, hence both leave good reviews.

 Reviews are also attributed to the account holder and can’t be anonymous, as this article on businessinsider.com discusses which again leaves the content of the review open to discussion of how accurate it is.

 In my view, booking.com has got this right.
 The system is simple, the reviews can be anonymous (and therefore more honest) and there’s no opportunity for vitriolic reviews and then comments from either side on these reviews.
 Again, simple wins the day.